yaroth/re-cycle/README.md

 ### Project setup
-To make the project run, you need to install npm: https://nodejs.org/en/
+To make the project run, you need to install nodeJS: https://nodejs.org/en/

 Then make sure the two packages:
 - gulp and